 The very little NR that is absorbed by the gut, first passes the liver and is also broken down into NAM (nicotinamide).

-So if you take NR, you in fact take expensive vitamin B3 (NAM or nicotinamide)!
+So if you take NR, you in fact take expensive vitamin B3 (nicotinamide or NAM)!

-Of course, many NR sellers claim that NR increases NAD+ levels.
+Of course, many NR supplement sellers claim that NR increases NAD+ levels.
 And that’s true.
 Why?